WEMBLEY STADIUM’S GENERAL MANAGER

 Q: So what size bag can I take into the stadium?

 "We strongly encourage fans not to bring any bags with them to Wembley Stadium.
 However, the new policy does permit you to bring one small bag that does not exceed A4 size, which is 210mm x 210mm x 297mm [8.27 inches x 8.27 inches x 11.7 inches].
 Small bags with or without a handle or strap, which are within the size guidelines, are permitted.
-However, bags larger than A4 such as handbags, rucksacks and laptop bags will not be permitted."
+However, bags larger than A4 such as handbags and rucksacks will not be permitted."

 Q: What about larger bags of merchandise from the Stadium Store?